darinz/DL/09_Self-Supervised_Learning/03_pretext_tasks.md

 ## 3. Colorization

 The model is trained to predict the color channels from a grayscale image.

+> **Explanation:**
+> Colorization tasks help the model learn about textures, semantics, and object boundaries by predicting color from grayscale.

 > **Did you know?** Colorization pretext tasks help models learn texture, semantics, and object boundaries.